 The legal team working with the brand will have to verify if they can make those claims or not.
 An easy way to get this done is by using an artwork management platform where you can invite collaborators and send them a checklist of what they need to look at.

-Cadbury’s Dairy Milk has a constant consumer base.
+One of the packaging redesign examples is Cadbury’s Dairy Milk which has a constant consumer base.
 A bar of Dairy Milk invokes nostalgia and childlike joy in celebrating life.

 Cadbury’s Dairy Milk refreshed its packaging design last year.
 They also changed the “Cadbury” logo along with the “Glass and a half-full” icon that is seen on Dairy Milk packaging.